previous pageDisplaying 511-540 of 1568next page

 First Edition

 The Family Nobody Wanted.
 Helen Doss.
 1954.
 267p.
-Little, Brown & Co.
+(Reissued in 2001, with an Introduction by Mary Battenfeld and an Epilogue by the Author, by Northeastern University Press) Little, Brown & Co.

 About the Author: Helen Doss has been a writer and an internationally known advocate for adoptive families for more than fifty years.
 She has published numerous articles in such national periodicals as American Girl and Reader’s Digest, and is the author of thirteen books, including All the Children of the World and Really Real Family and the coauthor (with Carl Doss) of If You Adopt a Child.
 She lives with her husband Roger Reed in Yuba City, California.
-Mary Battenfeld, who wrote an Introduction to the new edition, is Associate Professor of Humanities at Wheelock College.
-She is the author of several articles on teaching and multicultural literature, and the mother of two children adopted from India.
-She lives in the Boston area.

 Having been partners for many years, Paul Hampsch and his life partner, Domenic, made the decision together to adopt.
 But finding an adoption agency that would even consider allowing a single gay man and his partner to adopt was quite a challenge.
 With the support of friends and family, Paul was surrounded by blessings and felt sure he would eventually be able to adopt.
 As time passed, Paul navigated a range of challenges, some of which tested his level of resolve in one way or another, but he was finally able to adopt and return to America with his children.
 His story is enclosed in these pages, and he tells his readers, “The bittersweet joy of parenting continues to make my soul complete...Each bend in the road leads to a new horizon.”
-About the Author: Paul Hampsch lives in Arizona with his two sons, Paul Jr. and Andrew.
-He currently volunteers at a local hospital emergency room, plays guitar, and loves to cook.
-Mr. Hampsch has also published trade manuals and training materials and is also the author of Marketing Is Relationship Building (1985).

 The Family Puzzle: Putting the Pieces Together.
 Nancy S & William D Palmer, with Kay Marshall Strom.
 Foreword by Joward Davidson.
 1996.
 185p.
 (A Guide to Parenting the Blended Family) Piñon Press.